-A.6.3.2 Diameter redirect agent function
+B.6.3.2 Diameter redirect agent function

-The CGOE Diameter client component shall be capable of performing the Diameter redirect agent function.
+The CGOE Diameter server component shall be capable of performing the diameter redirect agent function.
 A Diameter redirect agent that performs the redirect function shall be protocol transparent and thus shall transparently support the Diameter base protocol, which includes accounting and all Diameter applications.